This is some text inside of a div block.

 Fine motor skills are pivotal for a child’s ability to perform precise tasks using small muscle groups.
 These skills encompass the intricate coordination of muscles, joints, and nerves to carry out movements involving the hands, fingers, feet, and toes.
 Additionally, fine motor skills are linked to vision and hand-eye coordination, highlighting their complexity and fine motor skills importance (Children’s Hospital of Richmond).

-The development of fine motor skills begins at birth (Cleaveland Clinic).
+The development of fine motor skills begins at birth (Cleveland Clinic).
 Initially, movements are involuntary, but as the child grows, they gain muscle strength and better coordination.
 This progression from simple to complex tasks is critical for refining movements.
 Feedback from the body helps enhance coordination, making fine motor skills vital for activities requiring precision and control.

 Key milestones in fine motor skills